srkhandagale1601-del/smart-news-aggregator/README.md

 # Smart News Aggregator 📰

-A backend-focused web application built with **Node.js** and **Express** that fetches news articles from an external API and allows users to search articles based on their **published date**.
+Smart News Aggregator is a backend-centric web application built using **Node.js** and **Express**.
+It focuses on fetching real-time news data from an external API and processing it on the server to deliver relevant results based on a user-selected published date.

-This project demonstrates clean backend architecture, RESTful routing, server-side filtering, and EJS-based rendering.
+The project is designed to highlight core backend concepts such as RESTful routing, API integration, server-side filtering, and dynamic rendering using EJS, while keeping the interface simple and functional

 ---

-## 🚀 Features
+##  Features

-- Search news articles by published date
+- Date-based search for news articles
-- Fetches real-time news data from an external API
+- Real-time data fetched from an external news API
-- Server-side date filtering logic
+- Server-side filtering and validation
-- Clean and simple UI using EJS templates
+- Dynamic content rendering using EJS templates
-- Proper error handling and validation
-- Organized route structure
+- Clean route structure with proper error handling

 ---